Go beyond a standard Will

 Your Will has to include the testamentary trust deed.

-This deed allows your executor to establish testamentary trusts for loved ones after your death.
+This deed is what allows your executor to establish testamentary

-Your executor uses your Will to create trusts after you die.
+Your executor establishes the trusts after you die.

 All of your beneficiaries have the option to hold their inheritance in their own testamentary trust.